BrickMMO/hackathon-panel/index.markdown

 ## Panel Components

-Students from the Web Development program will be writing the code for the control panel and determining how many switches, dials, and buttons the panel will have.
+Students from the Web Development program will be writing the code for the control panel and have determined how many switches, dials, and buttons the panel will have.
 Here are the required buttons, levers, and inputs as well as their hierarchy:

 - Main power switch
     - 1 cartridge slot